chrisgrieser/shimmering-obsidian/documentation/Workflow Configuration.md

 - 🆕 `new_note_location`: Vault-relative path to a folder where new notes created by `on` should be created.
 Leave empty to create the new note in the vault root.
 - `use_quickadd`: Instead of creating a new note based on a template (with the keyword `on`), will trigger the [QuickAdd Plugin](https://github.com/chhoumann/quickadd).
 Accepted values are `true` and `false`.
 - `scratchpad_note_path`: Vault-relative path to your scratchpad note.
 See [Scratchpad](Note-related%20Features.md#Scratchpad).
+- `append_prefix`: String to insert before content appended to the Scratchpad (`oo`) or via the Alfred-based Quick-Switcher (`fn + ↵`).
+Does accept dynamic content like the current date or time when you use [Alfred's Placeholder Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
 - `daily_note_path`: *absolute* path to the folder where your daily notes are saved.
 See [Daily Notes](Note-related%20Features.md#Daily%20Notes).
+- `daily_note_append_prefix`: String to insert before content appended to the daily note (`od`).
+Does accept dynamic content like the current date or time when you use [Alfred's Placeholder Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).

 ### Screenshots Features
 - `ocr_languages`: set language codes of Tesseract, e.g., `eng+deu` for English and German.
 You can find out the code for your language(s) in [this list](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).